Complements of discriminants of real singularities of type $X_{10}$: Virtual morsifications associated with real morsifications found in

-By the constructions of perturbations of this type given in \S\S \ref{tox92}, \ref{tox91}, the diagram of separatrices of the gradient vector field of such a generic perturbation looks as in Fig.~\ref{separ}.
-(Thick curves without arrows denote the zero set of the function, arrows are the separatrices, and numbers at critical points mean the order of critical values; the point 1 is a minimum, points 7, 8, and 9 are local maxima, and all other critical points are saddlepoints; the way in which a separatrix from point 2 and a separatrix to point 10 miss one another can be different.)
+By two constructions of perturbations of this type given in \S\S \ref{tox92} and \ref{tox91}, the diagram of separatrices of the gradient vector field of such a generic perturbation looks as in Fig.~\ref{separ}.
+In this picture, thick curves without arrows denote the zero set of the function, curves wit arrows are the separatrices, and numbers at critical points mean the order of corresponding critical values.
+The point 1 is a minimum, points 7, 8, and 9 are local maxima, and all other critical points are saddlepoints; the way in which the separatrice going from point 2 to the right and the separatrice coming to point 10 from the left miss one another can be different.